Facet joint syndrome

-Also known as facet joint disease, facet joint syndrome can affect the spine at any point from the neck down.
-However, pain from the inflammation typically radiates from the lower back and may travel down the buttocks and upper thigh.
+Also known as facet joint disease, facet joint syndrome can affect the spine at any point top to bottom.
+However, it is more common for the joints to wear out in the neck and lower back because these regions require the most movement while supporting the most weight.
 Visit our facet disease and facet arthritis pages for more details.

-Although the facet joints typically wear down due to age, there are other causes that can lead to facet joint syndrome.
-Trauma, fractures, repetitive movements and sports injuries will, over time, irritate the joints and protective cartilage, causing them to breakdown.
+Although everyone has to deal with some degree of degeneration of the facet joints, there are other causes that contribute to facet joint syndrome.
+Trauma, fractures, repetitive movements and sports injuries can irritate the joints and protective cartilage, causing them to breakdown.
+Lifestyle factors like smoking and obesity can also accelerate joint degeneration.

 - Joint inflammation